-Lower Merion officials on Wednesday night authorized spending $250,000 in township funds toward the $2.7 million renovation of the Manayunk Bridge as a trail connector for hikers and bikers.
+Lower Merion officials on Wednesday night authorized spending $250,000 in township funds toward the $2.7 million as a trail connector for hikers and bikers.

 Officials previously discussed putting up $500,000 to obtain a grant of the same amount, but Assistant Director of Building and Planning Chris Leswing said an available county grant would make that amount of township contribution unnecessary.
 He recommended the township contribute between $250,000 and $300,000, strongly recommending the latter.